Business + life design for eldest daughters…

 • Mic Drop Club Community

 Created by Mic Drop Workshop, Mic Drop Club is a hybrid (online + in person) community focused on building confidence in our presence.
 This women’s speaking club focuses on the tactical skills to command a room!
-Interactive lessons, in the moment feedback, and more.
+Interactive lessons, + in the moment feedback.
 Get immersed in a community of women ready to take up space and use their voice!

 collaborated with: